 We’ve been busy putting up signs along our Hedgehog Streets to encourage drivers to keep to a safe speed and prevent our much-loved neighbourhood hedgehogs from being run over.
-Signs are now up along: Jennings Rd, Blenheim Rd, Lancaster Rd, Gurney Court Rd, and The Park.
+Signs are now up along: Jennings Rd, Blenheim Rd, Lancaster Rd, Gurney Court Rd, The Park and Arthur Rd.
 Please contact us if you’d like one!

 Thank you to everyone who visited our stall at the Sandringham School Christmas Fair on Saturday 7th December, and to all the Wilderhood Watch members who donated handmade items to sell.
 We managed to raise over £150!
 The money will be used to buy tree saplings for our Plant a Tree project involving local schools, and seeds for future Buzz Stop wildflower meadows.
 Congratulations to our hand-built Hedgehog House Raffle winner, Anne.

 Here is our most recently installed Hedgehog Sign, outside Little Steps Day Nursery at the top of Lancaster Road!
 If you would like a sign put up outside your house, please don’t hesitate to contact us.

 We planted 30 trees at Bernard’s Heath Infant School on November 30th as part of the Big Climate Fightback.
 Check out our Plant a Tree project.